alfulinku/univ3-parser-test/README.md

 To compute data you just have to start the TickComputer by running:

-`node ./src/TickComputer.js`
+`node ./src/TickComputer.js X` with X = number of ticks to include.
+The more you includes, the most close to the total liquidity available in the pool you should have

-It will start the function `TickComputercbETHETH` and compute the liquidity of the cbETH/ETH pool for 100 ticks.
+It will start the function `TickComputer` and compute the liquidity of the cbETH/ETH pool for 5 ticks.
 You can change the parameter in the code directly.

 Example when running this function with 10 tickCount: